leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 I particularly like Lando because I can commit my plugin's required configuration in the repo (defined via a `yaml` file), so anyone can clone the repo, execute a command, and have the same development environment ready.

+In this blog post I'll explain how I am running integration tests for my WordPress plugin, the [GraphQL API for WordPress](https://graphql-api.com), using a testsuite and project configuration that works against both Lando (during local development) and InstaWP (before merging the PR), without customizing the tests for each environment.

+## But before we start...

+I am just days away from releasing version `0.9` of the GraphQL API plugin, after _16 months of work_, and over _1000 PRs_ from _14700 commits_ 🙀.

+If you'd like to be notified of the upcoming release, please [watch the project in GitHub](https://github.com/leoloso/PoP) or [subscribe to the newsletter](https://graphql-api.com/newsletter/) <= no spam, only announcements.)

+Ok, let's start now.

+## What must be tested

 There are 2 different things that I need to test:

 - The plugin's source code